Struct Voxels

 Source

-The key of the voxel at the given linearized index.
+The world-space center position of the voxel with the given grid coordinates.

 Source